 In order to become a registered coach you will also need to obtain a Disclosure and Barring Service (DBS) check certificate.
 Please note that since June 2013, British Fencing no longer receive copies of your certificate.
 For more information on DBS and how to update your record on the Coach Register, please click here.

-We can only process DBS application forms from current members so please ensure that your membership is up to date.
+Please note that we can only process DBS application forms from current members so please ensure that your membership is up to date.

 If you require a DBS application form please send a stamped addressed envelop to British Fencing, 1 Baron's Gate, 33-35 Rothschild Road, London W4 5HT.